-50 When can judgments be appealed?
+When can judgments be appealed?
 How many stages of appeal are there and how long do appeals tend to last?

-In our country, it is possible to appeal the main decision of the judgment, but also any provisional or incidental decisions issued by the judge.
-Every appeal have a legal term to be submitted.
+In Mexico, it is possible to appeal the main decision of the judgment but also any provisional or incidental decisions issued by the judge.
+Every appeal has a legal term to be submitted.

 Decisions on the merits can be challenged through an ordinary appeal that will be resolved by the superior judge.
-The appeal must be submitted in the 12 working days term after the final decision has been served with and this procedure can take from eight months to 12 months.
+The appeal must be submitted within 12 working days after the final decision has been served, and this procedure can take from eight months to 12 months.